mmatschiner/phylogenomics/README.md

-# Phylogenomics
+# Tutorials

-A collection of tutorials on phylogenomic analyses, written for the lynx server at LMU Munich.
+A collection of tutorials on phylogenomic and related analyses, written for analyses on the lynx server at LMU Munich.

 ## Prepration